-Fannie Mae on behalf of the Issuer has engaged S&P and DBRS to rate the applicable Rated Notes on the Closing Date.
+Fannie Mae on behalf of the Issuer has engaged S&P and KBRA to rate the applicable Rated Notes on the Closing Date.
 It is expected that the Rated Notes will receive the ratings specified on the cover of this Offering Memorandum and on Schedule I hereto.
-Fannie Mae has not engaged any NRSRO to rate the Class 1B-2 Notes (or the Class 1B-2Y or Class 1B-2X Notes) on the Closing Date and has no obligation to do so in the future.